malston/tile-diff/test/acceptance/README.md

 ```

 ### Network Errors
 Some tests require internet access.
-Ensure you can reach `network.tanzu.vmware.com`.
+The API is still hosted at `network.tanzu.vmware.com` (Broadcom infrastructure).

 ### Cache Issues
 If cache tests fail, manually clean the cache: